Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Introduction

 However, a primary challenge with the CSP algorithm is computational cost.
 If an $M$-point positive quadrature rule is pruned to an $N$-point positive quadrature rule subject to $N$ moment constraints, then a naive implementation requires a cumulative $\mathcal{O}((M-N) M N^2)$ computational complexity and $\mathcal{O}(M N)$ storage complexity.
 In several practical use cases of interest, $M \gg N$, which makes both the storage and complexity demands of a naive CSP algorithm onerous.

 Our contributions in this paper are the following two major advances: First, we devise a compute- and storage-efficient version of CSP, which makes the per-step computational complexity independent of $M$ and improves overall storage requirements to $\mathcal{O}(N^2)$ when the algorithm is used in streaming contexts for pruning a size-$M$ positive quadrature rule down to $N$ nodes.
 Our storage-efficient, ``streaming'' version of CSP, the \scsp{} algorithm, is given in \Cref{alg:scsp}.
+A similar streaming idea has been used previously for the generation of so-called implicit quadrature rules \cite{vandenbos_generating_2020}.
 A further augmentation of this algorithm, the \gscsp{} procedure (``Givens \scsp{}"), is an efficient procedure for computing cokernel vectors.
 The \gscsp{} algorithm requires only $\mathcal{O}(N^2)$ complexity per iteration for a cumulative $\mathcal{O}((M-N) N^2) + \mathcal{O}(N^3)$ computational complexity.
 This efficiency is gained by exercising Givens rotations for updating cokernel vectors of a matrix.
-The \gscsp{} algorithm is \Cref{alg:scsp} with the augmentation in \Cref{alg:gud}.
+The \gscsp{} algorithm is \Cref{alg:scsp} with the augmentation in Supplementary Algorithm S1.

 Second, we provide a new stability guarantee for the \scsp{} and \gscsp{} algorithms: By considering any particular quadrature rule as a (discrete) measure, we show that these procedures are mathematically stable in the total variation distance on measures.
 When the \scsp{} and \gscsp{} algorithms are mappings that take as input positive measures with large finite support to output positive measures with smaller support, then both algorithms are locally Lipschitz (and in particular continuous) with respect to the total variation distance on both input and the output.
 See \Cref{thm:muM-perturbation}.